Written By Holly Quibell

 The Musical Box

-Thank you to Holly Quibell for sending this in to us, we hope her next encounter at a meet and greet is a bit longer !.
+Thank you to Holly Quibell for sending this in to us.
+We hope her next encounter at a meet and greet is a bit longer!
 Mind you that’s a lovely dedication and signature from Steve on her exquisite Gibson.
-An interesting review from the only Canadian show on the whole tour, a great perspective and always refreshing to hear from a new or recent fan to the works of Steve and Genesis.
+An interesting review from the only Canadian show on the whole tour.
+A great perspective and always refreshing to hear from a younger generation of fans to the works of Steve and Genesis.